 Reason for Restoration As a result of historic shoreline development, the mouth of Squalicum Creek has been relocated and confined between two concrete box culvert bridges in a heavily armored channel with a concrete bottom that creates jump, depth, and velocity barriers to fish passage.
 Restoring the mouth of Squalicum Creek and its associated estuary habitats was identified as a priority restoration project through the landscape-level planning efforts of the Bellingham Bay Demonstration Pilot Project.

-The Port is also completing the design of future improvements to the estuary.
-Phase 2 of this project will:
+Phase 3: The Port is completing the design of future improvements to the Squalicum Creek estuary.
+Phase 3 of this project will:

-Replace the two existing concrete box culvert bridges
+Replace and/or modify the two existing concrete box culvert bridges